 The paper proceeds with five additional sections.
 In the following section, we review relevant work on card sorting in the fields of Psychology, Usability Engineering, and GIScience.
 We then outline a framework organizing variants of the card sorting method when applied to Cartography.
-In the fourth section, we introduce our case study and methodological approach.
-As a demonstration of the applicability of card sorting as a method, and as input to our larger research project on map symbology, we conducted a card sorting study with twenty Penn State undergraduates.
+In the fourth section, we introduce our case study and experimental design.
+As a demonstration of the applicability of card sorting as a method, and as initial input to the larger research project on map symbology cited above, we conducted a card sorting study with twenty

+Penn State undergraduates.
 Specifically, the study was designed to evaluate an existing emergency mapping qualitative point symbol standard designed by the Federal Geographic Data Committee (FGDC) Homeland Security Working Group (ANSI INCITS 415-2006) to support emergency management and first response.
-We present and discuss the results of the card sorting study in the fifth section and offer concluding remarks and unanswered questions in the sixth and final section.
+We present and discuss the results of the card sorting study in the fifth section and offer concluding remarks and future directions in the sixth and final section.

-2. RELATED WORK
+2. Related Work